flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 From here, your actual first page is another `Widget`, in which you create your state.

 A stateful widget, such as MyHomePage below, consists of two parts.
-The first part, which is itself immutable, creates a State object, which holds the state of the object.
+The first part, which is itself immutable, creates a State object that holds the state of the object.
 The State object persists over the life of the widget.

 {% prettify dart %}
 class MyHomePage extends StatefulWidget {